MichaelOgunsanmi/flightBookingSystem/README.md

 # flightBookingSystem
- A database design for a flight book system using MySQL
+ A database design for a flight booking system using MySQL